mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step14.md

 Check the Ready column in the deployment output, it should display 5/5 when the scaling is completed.

-Let's filter all the pods name along with their current nginx image version using custom-columns:
+Let's filter all the pod names along with their current nginx image version using custom-columns:

 `kubectl get pods -o custom-columns=Pod_MAME:.metadata.name,IMAGE-VER:.spec.containers[*].image`{{execute}}